CAD-BIM : Emily Griffith Technical College

 • Confirm payment.
 For more information regarding payment arrangements, click here.

-• You can get your student ID at the Treasurer's Office or Branch Campus (1205 Osage St.) after payment is confirmed.
+• Get your student ID.
+You can get your student ID at Treasury or Branch Campus (1205 Osage St.) after payment is confirmed.

 • The program is offered at our Branch Campus: 1205 Osage St, Denver, CO 80203